 - A.1.
 General.
 This code applies to all types of weighing devices other than automatic bulk-weighing systems, belt-conveyor scales, and automatic weighing systems.
 The code comprises requirements that generally apply to all weighing devices, and specific requirements that are applicable only to certain types of weighing devices.
 (Amended 1972 and 1983) - A.2.
 Wheel-Load Weighers, Portable Axle-Load Weighers, and Axle-Load Scales.
 The requirements for wheel-load weighers, portable axle-load weighers, and axle-load scales apply only to such scales in official use for the enforcement of traffic and highway laws or for the collection of statistical information by government agencies. - A.3.
-Also see General Code requirements.
+Additional Code Requirements.
+In addition to the requirements of this code, devices covered by the Scales code shall meet the requirements of Section 1.10.
+General Code.

 S.1.
-Design of Indicating and Recording Elements and of Recorded Representations
+Design of Indicating and Recording Elements and of Recorded Representations.